 The American Goldfinch has been the state bird of New Jersey since 1935.
 This was officially declared during a state legislature meeting on June 27, 1935.

 With almost a century as one of the state symbols, American Goldfinches will be the first thing many people think of at the mention of yellow birds in NJ.
-However, did you know that it’s also the state bird of Iowa and Washington?
+However, did you know that it’s also the state bird of Washington and Iowa?

 Is it true that the American Goldfinch has been replaced in 2022 by a new state bird which is the “middle finger”?